 Heavy rain causes urban flooding, some areas seeing lowland snow in Western Washington

-SEATTLE - Heavy rain is causing flooded roadways in many parts of Western Washington as some areas are seeing snowfall Monday evening.
+SEATTLE - Heavy rain caused roads to flood in many parts of Western Washington as some areas received a few inches of snow on the first official day of winter.

-A Flood Advisory will be in effect Monday evening for: Grays Harbor County, Island County, Jefferson County, King County, Kitsap County, Lewis County, Mason County, Pierce County, Snohomish County, Thurston County.
+A Flood Advisory will be in effect Monday until 5:45 p.m. for Grays Harbor County, Island County, Jefferson County, King County, Kitsap County, Lewis County, Mason County, Pierce County, Snohomish County, Thurston County.
 In the lowlands, counties will see 1-3 inches of rain tonight.

 Download the Q13 Weather app for severe weather alerts

-The National Weather Service says the heaviest precipitation has moved east of the I-5 corridor and is pushing toward the Cascades.
-A mix of rain-snow is likely in the Seattle metro area this evening as cold air pushes south throughout Puget Sound.
+The National Weather Service says the heaviest precipitation moved east of the I-5 corridor and pushed toward the Cascades.
+The Seattle metro area experienced cold air pushing toward south Puget Sound, and with that snow accumulation.

 King County